 Music | Movement | Culture | Joy

-Monica is an educator, folk dancer, percussionist, independent researcher, and writer dedicated to movement arts that are of, by, and for the people.
-Her area of specialty is Mediterranean dances and musical traditions, with a primary focus on Egyptian raqs baladi (رقص بلدي) and Southern Italian tarantelle and other danze popolari.
-Each of these art forms are rooted in both popular entertainment and personal expression and emerged within an often marginalized cultural context.
+Her area of specialty is Mediterranean dances and musical traditions, with a primary focus on Egyptian raqs baladi (رقص بلدي) and raqs sharqi (رقص شرقي) and Southern Italian tarantelle and other danze popolari.
+Each are highly localized and vernacular-driven art forms that are rooted in both popular entertainment and personal expression, and emerged within an often marginalized cultural context.

-Born in New York, then raised bicoastally between New York and California, Monica has been living and working in Oakland and San Francisco—traditional lands of the Ohlone people—since her teens.
+Raised bicoastally between New York and California, Monica has been living and working in Oakland and San Francisco—traditional lands of the Ohlone people—since her teens.
 She holds a BA in Peace and Conflict Studies from the University of California, Berkeley, and an MA in TESOL with a focus on Applied Linguistics and Adult Education Theory from San Francisco State University.

 She lives and works on unceded Ohlone Ramaytush land.
 Respect to elders, ancestors, and traditional caretakers of this place—past, present, emerging, and future.
+Pay your land tax

 Photo is from Monica's ongoing Accidental Altars series, taken in 2023.